Madison Kingdon: Hwaseong IBK Altos

 Following her season with Azerrail, Kingdon was drafted sixth overall to Hwaseong IBK Altos for the 2016-17 Korean V-League season.
 The IBK Altos took home first place in the 2016 KOVO Cup and later defeated the Incheon Heungkuk Life Pink Spiders for the V-League championship title.
 Kingdon was named MVP of the V-League championships.

 Kingdon re-signed with the Altos for the 2017–18 season.
 In a five-set win over Hyundai E&C Hillstate, Kingdon amassed 57 points with 52 kills, 22 digs and 47.3 kill percentage.
 This performance tied the Korean V-League record and is one point shy of the world record currently held by Azerbaijan's Polina Rahimova.
 The Altos finished the 2017-2018 regular season as runner-up to Gyeongbuk Gimcheon Hi-pass.
 In the V-League Championship tournament the Altos bested Hyundai E&C Hillstate 2 sets to 1 progressing to the final match against regular season winners Gyeongbuk Gimcheon Hi-pass.
 The Altos were defeated 3 matches to nil by Hi-pass ultimately taking the runner-up title.

 Beijing Baic Motors Club

 Kingdon competed for Beijing Baic Motor Women's Volleyball Club in 2018/19.
 She led the team through an undefeated preseason to solidify the team's position in Group A within the Chinese Volleyball Super League.
 After sweeping Shanghai Bright Ubest in the quarter final, Beijing proceeded to sweep Tianjin Bojai Bank to solidify the Chinese Super League Championship title.

-Turkish Airlines Volleyball Club
+Turk Hava Yolları

-Kingdon is currently a member of the Turkish Airlines volleyball club.
-Founded in 2016, Turkish Airlines competes in the Sultans League, the First Division of the Turkish League, as well as CEV Champions Cup.
+Kingdon was a member of the Türk Hava Yolları from 2019-2023.
+Founded in 2016, Türk Hava Yolları competes in the Sultans League, the First Division of the Turkish League, as well as CEV Champions Cup.